Youth athletics provides the most strategic opportunity to help young people be mentally and emotionally prepared for life.

 After graduating from Harpeth Hall in 2006, Krissie attended the University of Georgia where she majored in Risk Management & Insurance and participated in the Leonard Leadership Scholars Program – a two-year certificate program aimed at creating a strong culture of servant leaders.

 Krissie and her husband Travis moved back to Nashville in 2015, and she began working as a Consultant at c3/consulting and volunteering on NCC’s Board of Directors.
 After nearly two years on the board and realizing the impactful work NCC was accomplishing, Krissie decided to join NCC full-time as the Director of Operations in July of 2017.
 As an avid sports fan, Krissie is a strong believer that intentional coaching can transform young lives.

-In her spare time, Krissie enjoys hiking at Warner Park with her husband (Travis), son (Parker), and their dog (Ginger).
+In her spare time, Krissie enjoys hiking at Warner Park with her husband (Travis), sons (Parker & William), and their dog (Ginger).
 She also enjoys spending time at the lake boating and water skiing and cheering on the Georgia Dawgs!